Frequently Accessed Pages

 - Thursdays.
 The Waterville Chess Club online games are available this week [at 6 pm].

-Let me know if you want to play and which platform you prefer (lichess.org, chess.com or itsyourturn.com); I will reply with an acknowledgement and a link to the Zoom session.
+Let us know if you want to play and which platform you prefer (lichess.org, chess.com or itsyourturn.com); we will reply with an acknowledgement and a link to the Zoom session.

 The Camden Chess Club meets online every Friday at 4 pm.

-Let me know when you want to play and which platform you prefer (lichess.org, chess.com or itsyourturn.com); when we reach an agreement on the date and time, I can also provide a link to a Zoom session [if needed].
+Let us know when you want to play and where you want to play (in person, or online [and which platform you prefer (lichess.org, chess.com or itsyourturn.com)]; when we reach an agreement on the date and time, we can also provide a link to a Zoom session [if needed].